They will still need to bring request forms or have the requests available on the hospital computer system.

 How do I book a blood test for my child?

-Your GP practice will book the test if they have asked for your child to have blood tests taken.
-They will give you the appointment time.
-If the test is urgent, they may ask you to phone – the telephone number for bookings 02089346403 there is no online booking for children.
+Your GP practice can book the test if they have asked for your child to have blood tests taken.
+If the test is urgent, they will request this from us and we will let you know an appointment time.
+If the test is not urgent (i.e. routine), this can be booked directly by your GP practice or they may ask you to call us to book on 0208 934 6403.

 Please note: This is not a walk-in clinic.